The ITF Seafarers' Trust Grant Application Form Guidelines

 - We will check that the objectives and daily operation of your organisation are in compliance with the Trust Deed

-- We may ask for a copy of your constitution or set of rules describing the objectives of your organisation and how it is managed
+- You will be asked to provide a copy of your constitution or set of rules describing the objectives of your organisation and how it is managed

 - We will actively scrutinise your welfare work in order to ensure that you do not have a primarily commercial or profitable approach in your activities